Magnetic resonance imaging labs

-We have four MRI laboratories with a combination of equipment that makes it a unique facility in Europe.
+We have four MRI laboratories with a powerful combination of neuroimaging equipment.

 Each MRI suite features advanced physiological monitoring, facilities for administering gasses and high-spec stimulus delivery equipment.
 The microstructure and ultra-high field suites also contain cutting-edge motion and artefact correction equipment.